-The Board of Directors ("the Board") of SMIS is committed to ensure that good corporate governance principles and practices are applied throughout the Company and its subsidiaries ("the Group") as a fundamental part of discharging its responsibilities to protect and enhance shareholders' value and to improve its financial performance.
+The Board of Directors ("the Board" or "the Directors") of SMIS is committed to ensure that good corporate governance principles and practices are applied throughout the SMIS Group as a fundamental part of discharging its responsibilities to protect and enhance shareholders' value and to improve its financial performance.

-The Board is guided by the Principles and Recommendations as promulgated by the Malaysian Code on Corporate Governance (the "MCCG"), Third Edition of Corporate Governance Guide issued by Bursa Malaysia Berhad and Paragraph 15.25 of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Malaysia Listing Requirements").
+The Board is guided by the Principles and Recommendations as promulgated by the Malaysian Code on Corporate Governance (the "MCCG"), Corporate Governance Guide (3rd Edition) issued by Bursa Malaysia and Paragraph 15.25 of the Bursa Malaysia Listing Requirements.

-The Board is pleased to provide the following Statement which sets out how the Group has applied the Principles and Recommendations of the MCCG and Bursa Malaysia Listing Requirements during the financial year ended 31 December 2017.
+The Board is pleased to provide the following Statement which sets out how the SMIS Group has applied the Principles and Recommendations of the MCCG and Bursa Malaysia Listing Requirements during the FY2018.
 Where there is a departure, clear and meaningful disclosure on why the practice was not applied and how the alternative practice achieves the Intended Outcome.
-The Corporate Governance Report is available in the Company's website at www.smis.com.my as well as via an announcement on the website of Bursa Malaysia Berhad.
+The Corporate Governance Report is available on the Company's website at www.smis.com.my as well as via an announcement on the website of Bursa Malaysia.